The Benefits of Magnesium for Sleep and the Best Forms for Leg Cramps - Inn Mattress

 The Role of Magnesium in Sleep

-Studies show that magnesium can help reduce stress and anxiety while promoting relaxation and better sleep.
+Research shows that magnesium can help reduce stress and anxiety while promoting relaxation and better sleep.
 A 2012 study published in the Journal of Research in Medical Sciences found that elderly adults who took magnesium supplements experienced better sleep quality compared to a placebo group.

 Magnesium plays a crucial role in the function of your nervous system and brain, helping quiet down nerve activity and allowing you to relax.
 It also helps regulate the hormone melatonin, which guides sleep-wake cycles in your body.